rks101/jee/README.md

 # JEE
-These notes are compiled for Joint Entrance Examinations (JEE) for engineering programs at undergraduate level in India.
+These notes are compiled for the Joint Entrance Examination (JEE) for undergraduate engineering programs in India.
 This page was developed during 2021-23.
-Please connect to improve the page and general information on this page.
+Please connect to improve the page and its general information.
 For prevailing rules, trust only the Information Brochure and Business Rules published by the respective body.

-For admissions into government funded engineering institutions/universities, Joint Entrance Examinations (JEE) are conducted.
+For admissions into government-funded engineering institutions/universities, Joint Entrance Examinations (JEE) are conducted.

-* For admissions into NITs/IIITs/Other-GFTIs (called NIT+ System) for a bachelor degree or a bachelor-master dual degree programs - CSAB administers JEE Mains examination and National Testing Agency (NTA) conducts [JEE Mains exmination](https://jeemain.nta.nic.in/)
+* For admissions into NITs/IIITs/Other-GFTIs (called NIT+ System) for a bachelor's degree or a bachelor-master dual degree programs - CSAB administers JEE Mains examination, and National Testing Agency (NTA) conducts [JEE Mains examination](https://jeemain.nta.nic.in/)

-* For admissions into IITs for a bachelor degree or an integrated/dual degree programs - JAB administers [JEE-Advanced examinations](https://jeeadv.ac.in/).
-One of the seven zonal IITs is entrusted as organising institute every year to conduct prestigious JEE Advanced examinations.
+* For admissions into IITs for a bachelor's degree or an integrated/dual degree program - JAB administers [JEE-Advanced examinations](https://jeeadv.ac.in/).
+One of the seven zonal IITs is entrusted with the role of "Organizing IIT" every year to conduct the prestigious JEE Advanced examinations.

 ----

 ## JoSAA

 [Joint Seat Allocation Authority (JoSAA)](https://josaa.nic.in/) was set up in 2015 by the Ministry of Education (erstwhile Ministry of Human Resources Development (MHRD)) to manage and regulate the joint seat allocation for admissions to more than 110 institutes.
-JoSAA includes 23 IITs, 31 NITs, IIEST Shibpur, 26 IIITs and 35+ Other-Government Funded Technical Institutes (Other-GFTIs).
-Institutes other than IITs are also referred as NIT+ system esp in JoSAA counselling.
+JoSAA includes 23 IITs, IISc (from 2026), 31 NITs, IIEST Shibpur, 26 IIITs, and 46+ Other-Government Funded Technical Institutes (Other-GFTIs).
+Institutes other than IITs and IISc are also referred to as the NIT+ system, especially in JoSAA counseling.

-Admissions to the engineering undergraduate programs offered by these institutes are made through this single platform in a month long exhaustive JoSAA counselling spread across six rounds for IITs and one or more other rounds for NIT+ system (NITs/IIITs/Other-GFTIs).
+Admissions to the engineering undergraduate programs offered by these institutes are made through this single platform during a month-long exhaustive JoSAA counseling, spread across six rounds for IITs and, for the NIT+ system (NITs/IIITs/Other-GFTIs), one or more spot rounds.

 **Associated Bodies**

 **JAB** - [JEE Apex Board](https://www.education.gov.in/sites/upload_files/mhrd/files/jee_jab.pdf)
 **CSAB** - [Central Seat Allocation Board](https://csab.nic.in/) and [CSAB-2023 board re-constitution](https://www.education.gov.in/sites/upload_files/mhrd/files/CSAB24.pdf)
 **JoSAA** - [Joint Seat Allocation Authority](https://josaa.nic.in/)
-**JIC** - Joint Implementation Committee (JIC) members are the Chairpersons and Vice-chairpersons of JEE Advanced in the IITs to implementing the JEE Advanced.
+**JIC** - Joint Implementation Committee (JIC) members are the Chairpersons and Vice-chairpersons of the JEE Advanced at the IITs, who implement the JEE Advanced.

-Role of NIC: National Informatics Center (NIC) Delhi provides ent-to-end technical services for conducting examinations for NTA and counselling web-services for JoSAA portal.
+Role of NIC: The National Informatics Center (NIC), Delhi, provides end-to-end technical services for conducting examinations for NTA and counseling web services for the JoSAA portal.

-Role of TCS: JEE Advanced has been a Computer-Based Test (CBT) since 2018, and has been organized with TCS-ion as the examination implementation partner.
+Role of TCS: JEE Advanced has been a Computer-Based Test (CBT) since 2018 and has been organized with TCS iON as the examination implementation partner.

 **Important links**